cyberbotics/competition-template/README.md

 - Difficulty: Middle School, High School, Bachelor, Master or PhD
 - Robot: robot name
 - Language: programming language of the controller template
-- Commitment: amount of time needed to finish the benchmark
+- Commitment: amount of time needed to participate in the competition

 </span>